 We cannot guarantee an appointment without confirmation.

 1.1 YourGP is registered with Healthcare Improvement Scotland as an independent healthcare provider in Scotland.
-We provide independent healthcare services in the form of the following regulated activities:

-YourGP provides a wide range of independent healthcare services which include private General Practitioner (GP) consultations; child health services; physical examinations; health assessments; vaccinations; prescribing of medicines; complementary therapies; sexual health treatments; cosmetic healthcare including injectable skin filler treatments to improve physical appearance, and referrals to other healthcare specialists as necessary.
+YourGP provides a wide range of independent healthcare services which include private General Practitioner (GP) consultations; Occupational Health; child health services; physical examinations; health assessments; vaccinations; prescribing of medicines; complementary therapies; sexual health treatments; cosmetic healthcare including injectable skin filler treatments to improve physical appearance, and referrals to other healthcare specialists as necessary.
 We also carry out minor surgical procedures using local anaesthetic for the excision of warts, moles, cysts, and skin tags.

 1.2 The clinic staff and healthcare professionals who provide you with care and treatment maintain records about your health.
 These records help YourGP to provide you with the best possible healthcare.

 2.1 The GDPR replaces the Data Protection Directive 95/46/EC and was designed to harmonise data privacy laws across Europe, to protect and empower all EU citizens’ data privacy and to reshape the way in which organisations across the region approach data privacy.
 The GPDR came into effect in May 2018.

 3. How do we collect information from you?

 3.1 We collect information when you register as a new patient at YourGP, we ask you complete a registration form and answer some questions about your personal health.
 During your appointment, the clinician will create a medical record about your personal health and lifestyle.